-Composition I introduces students to the college-level writing process through the construction and revision of a series of expository and persuasive essays.
+Composition I will introduce students to the college-level writing process through the construction and revision of a series of expository and persuasive essays.
 Students may also produce other writing appropriate to the academic and working world.
 Through exposure to a variety of college-level readings, the students will build critical reading skills, and students will be expected to respond to assigned readings in a variety of ways.
 The course introduces library and computer-based research strategies.
 Students will write and revise at least 4 essays and produce a minimum of 20 pages.
+Students can earn 3 DMACC credits for ENG 105 upon successful completion of this course.

-Composition II Grade: 11, 12 Credits: 1 (3 DMACC- ENG106)
+Composition II

-Course #...151 Offered: Spring Semester
+Grade: 11, 12 Credits: 1 Offered: Spring Semester